6

 sudo service apache2 start

-7) We check the work of the web server, the opening of the browser and the transition to the address, be sure to add the prefix http: //
+7) Check the operation of the web server by opening the browser and going to the address, always adding the http:// prefix

-8) set up virtual hosts in the folder "/etc/apache2/sites-available"
+8) Configure virtual hosts in the “/etc/apache2/sites-available” folder

 <VirtualHost *:80>